 Daventry Country Park – Daventry – Northamptonshire

-Having moved to Daventry from Northampton thirty-five years ago I have always considered the Country Park to be one of the districts true gems.
-When my two children were growing up I often took them to the adventure play area for them to let off some steam and explore and as they grew older I regularly took them for walks around the park pointing out the birds on the lake, in the trees and around the bird tables.
+Having moved to Daventry from Northampton thirty-seven years ago I have always considered the Country Park to be one of the districts true gems.
+When my two children were growing up I often took them to the adventure play area for them to let off some steam and explore.
+As they got older I regularly took them for walks around the park pointing out the birds on the lake, in the trees and around the bird tables.

 The students loved coming down to the park whether it was for science projects, environmental studies or just `getting out of school for a walk in the fresh air down by the water`.
 I have recently moved much closer to the park and walk almost every day looking and listening to the changing of the seasons.

 I always opt to complete the circular walk which is 2.3 miles (3.7km) long but there are numerous marked and hard-surfaced trails throughout the woodlands and meadows.
 The walks go close to the reservoir so that walkers are encouraged to stop and view the wildlife.
 There is also a very pleasant walk across the two meadows linked by a couple of small wooden boardwalks.
 Apart from the seating areas around the very popular children`s adventure playground there are several picnic spots situated around the park.

 There is also a wonderful café where you can stop and have anything from a cup of tea to a full English breakfast, if desired.
 There are also toilets available in this area and a visitor centre displaying information about the wildlife you will see around the park.
 The children can also get close to the wildlife feeding the ducks on the wooden platform.

 This year marks the 40th anniversary since the park first opened to the public in 1978.
 Although the country park is now forty years old, the reservoir is considerably older, having been built as a feeder for the Grand Union Canal & Oxford Canal in 1804.
 Many land holdings including part of the hamlet of Thrupp were flooded to create the reservoir.